SecretNeighborCheatArchive/Advanced-SN-Cheat-by-Piki/README.md

-# Free-SN-Cheat-by-Piki
+# Advanced SN Cheat by Piki
 The first public SN cheat by Piki after the IL2CPP update.
-The mod was powered by MelonLoader. </br>
+The mod was powered by MelonLoader.
+It contains the custom GUI code that Harley stole. </br>
 The mod was released for free with an installer. </br>
 The project dates back to somewhere around December 2020.